awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.Replication.ReadReplicas.md

 ## Read replica limitations with PostgreSQL<a name="USER_PostgreSQL.Replication.ReadReplicas.Limitations"></a>

 The following are limitations for PostgreSQL read replicas:
-+ Each PostgreSQL read replicas is read\-only and can't be made a writable read replica\.
++ Each PostgreSQL read replicas is read\-only\.
+You can't make a writable read replica\.
-+ You can't create a read replica from another read replica \(that is, you can't create cascading read replicas\)\.
++ You can't create a read replica from another read replica\.
+Thus, you can't create cascading read replicas\.
 + You can promote a PostgreSQL read replica to be a new source DB instance\.
 However, the read replica doesn't become the new source DB instance automatically\.
 The read replica, when promoted, stops receiving WAL communications and is no longer a read\-only instance\.
 You must set up any replication you intend to have going forward because the promoted read replica is now a new source DB instance\.
-+ A PostgreSQL read replica reports a replication lag of up to five minutes if there are no user transactions occurring on the source DB instance\.
++ If no user transactions are occurring on the source DB instance, a PostgreSQL read replica reports a replication lag of up to five minutes\.
++ You can't create physical replication slots in PostgreSQL\.

 ## Replication interruptions with PostgreSQL read replicas<a name="USER_PostgreSQL.Replication.ReadReplicas.Interruptions"></a>